Apidog

 How Does Kerberos Authentication Work?

-2. After verifying the user's identity, AS issues a TGT.
+2. The AS verifies the user’s identity and issues a TGT.

-4. TGS verifies the TGT and issues a service ticket for the specific service the user is trying to access.
+4. The TGS verifies the TGT and issues the service ticket.

-5. The user uses this service ticket to access the required service.
+5. The user uses the service ticket to authenticate access to the requested service.

 How Does Kerberos Authentication Work?